fraterrisus/walkthroughs/phantasie-1/index.md

 ### Combat Basics

+*Phantasie* uses a turn-based plan-first combat system: you pick an action (and potentially a target) for every character in the party that's alive and awake, the computer does the same, and then all the actions for one turn get resolved in random order.

+Your party has no notion of front row / back row; all six characters can attack and be attacked at any time.
+Be real careful if you decide to take that elf mage with a low CON and only 2 HP at first level.

+There are no missile weapons, so generally you will be engaging in melee combat with the first row (with a few exceptions, see below) or casting spells at the back row.

 ### Strategies and Tactics

 When combat starts, you have a few options.
-You can go straight to the clobberin' if that's your bent, but it doesn't hurt to explore the other options. **Threaten** attempts to bully the monsters into giving you their money and not attacking you; this is particularly likely to work if they've already tried to flee but you don't want to bother mopping them up in combat. **Greeting** works well on Scribes and other 'enemies' who seem like they would be willing to talk; at later levels, Rangers, Lords, and Overlords are likely to simply say "hello" and walk away if you do this.
+You can go straight to the clobberin' if that's your bent, but it doesn't hurt to explore the other options. **Threaten** ("**Accept Surrender**" on the Apple) attempts to bully the monsters into giving you their money and not attacking you; this is particularly likely to work if they've already tried to flee but you don't want to bother mopping them up in combat. **Greeting** works well on Scribes and other 'enemies' who seem like they would be willing to talk; at later levels, Rangers, Lords, and Overlords are likely to simply say "hello" and walk away if you do this.
 If either of those actions fail, the game drops you into the normal "pick your actions" **Attack** menu.
 However, if you try to **Flee** and fail, you lose your chance to act.

 For individual actions, the **Thrust** is a single attack with an increased chance to hit and bonus damage.
 If you are fast and/or an experienced fighter you will also gain the ability to **Attack** twice (with no bonuses). **Slash** adds a third (and later fourth) attack, but applies penalties to-hit and damage, so it's best to only use it on weak enemies that you're likely to hit.
 The to-hit bonuses seem to be significant. **Lunge** (Fighters and Thieves only) allows you to attack creatures in the second row, which is often a useful tactic.